Pea Puree with Optional Mint

 • 12 fresh mint leaves

-• Put the peas and mint (if using) into the simmering basket.
+• Put 200 g frozen peas and 12 fresh mint leaves (if using) into the simmering basket.

 Recipe Notes

-2. Storage – Store in the fridge for up to 2 days or freezer for up to 1 month.
+2. Storing and reheating – Store in the fridge in a labelled airtight container for 2 days or freezer for 1 month.
 Be sure to practice food safety when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
-Allow to cool to room temperature before serving.
+Allow to cool before serving.

 Nutrition Information